binnev/dino-jump/README.md

 ### manually
 Alternatively, you can install the requirements with `pip install -r requirements.txt`, and run the game with `python3 game.py`

+### MacOS
+If you are reading this on MacOS: firstly, _my condolences_.
+Secondly, you may need to install SDL and some other dependencies.
+Please see [this guide](https://www.pygame.org/wiki/MacCompile).